Poetry, essays and other musings by Cathy Standiford

-In addition to writing and volunteering, Cathy enjoys reading, knitting, cooking and walking with her husband, John.
+In addition to writing and volunteering, Cathy enjoys reading, knitting, cooking and walking with her husband, John and Lemon, their dog.

 Thanksgiving marks the beginning of my annual “season of reflection.”
 From Thanksgiving to New Year’s Eve, I spontaneously start evaluating the past year and planning for the year ahead.
 I think about what brings me joy, and start letting go of the things that don’t so I have more time for the things that do.
 I assess progress on the past year’s goals, and if the progress is underwheming, determine whether the goal is still important enough to keep pursuing.
 I debate with myself over whether to make New Year’s Resolutions or not.
 (I inevitably do.)